Barnes Website News October 2018

 New Documents are coming soon:

-Through an agreement with Perkins Library at Duke University, we will soon acquire The Benjamin Austin and Henry Reid Papers.
+Through an agreement with Rubenstein Library at Duke University, we will soon have facsimiles of The Benjamin Austin and Henry Reid Papers.
 The papers cover the period between 1756-1879 and consist of 625 items.
 They include correspondence and other papers of Austin and Henry Reid, both of whom served as Justices of the Peace.

 Before 1868, Justices of the Peace were among the most important county officials in North Carolina.
 They sat as judges of the County Courts, governed the counties, nominated or appointed other county officials and exercised wide administrative and judicial power.
 The papers consist of legal papers, court records, tax lists, militia rosters, election lists and returns.
 There are also personal letters from relatives in Georgia, Kentucky, and Indiana to the family in North Carolina.
 Topics include blacksmithing, farming and abolitionist sentiment in Indiana, and Burke County politics and government affairs of which Barnes’s played a part.